Kyrgyzstan men's national basketball team

 The Kyrgyzstan national basketball team is the national Basketball team of Kyrgyzstan, Asia.
-Their last match was in the 2015 FIBA Asia Championship qualification Central Asia playoff, a rout loss to Kazakhstan in Astana.
-The majority of their best players play in Kazakhstan, including rebounding expert center Sergei Kazantcev and Turkish-born player Andrey Kislitsin.

 The team had its best year in 1995.
 Then, at the official 1995 Asian Basketball Championship, the team surprisingly finished ahead of favorites such as Iran, Philippines and Jordan.

 A prominent player of Kyrgyzstani descent is also Kyranbek Makan who plays for China because he was born and raised there.

 Liga Forward

 The only league in Kyrgyzstan is Liga Forward which consists of mostly Kyrgyzstan players but also features ex-Kazakhstan internationals and ex-Uzbekistan internationals.
 Most Kyrgyzstan players start off in Liga Forward but they usually move elsewhere like the National Basketball League (Kazakhstan) or the Division 1 of Uzbekistan.